 Delegates consider what parts of the body are affected by DSE use.

 - Human body and posture when using display screen equipment

-- What are musculoskeletal disorders and how they occur
+- What are musculoskeletal disorders and the relationship with DSE use

 - Musculoskeletal disorders (back pain, ULDs, carpal tunnel syndrome, neck pain etc),

 - Standing work and ill health - heart, varicose veins, lower and upper back pain

 - Visual problems and how they occur

 - Stress, posture and work organisation - stress management standards, what stress is and how to avoid it

 - Work organisation and break frequency for DSE users - what happens when you don't take breaks

 - Environment variables and how workers can be affected